-Note.
-Measurement of compression in the engine cylinders is recommended in the following cases: reduced engine power, increased consumption of engine oil, increased fuel consumption.
+Note: It is recommended to measure the compression in engine cylinders in the following cases: decreased engine power, increased engine oil consumption, increased fuel consumption.

 Warm up the engine to normal operating temperature, stop it and wait 10 minutes.